apache/openwhisk-debugger/README.md

 (wskdb)
 ```

-You will now be in a REPL.
+You will now be in the `wsdk` REPL.
 Issue `help` to see the list of available commands.

-# Invoking an action
+## Invoking an action
 The syntax here is almost identical to that of the `wsk` CLI.
 ```
 (wskdb) invoke actionName -p param1 value1 -p param2 value2